 - When the landlord is not quick to rectify or repair building defects or breakdowns in plants or equipment

 - When a landlord neglects cleaning, maintenance or repainting of the building

 - When a landlord causes the tenant to leave the shop before the end of the lease so the landlord can refurbish or extend the building

 - When a landlord makes an untrue statement or misrepresentation which causes the tenant to enter into the lease

 - When the landlord fails to make the shop available for trading on the date specified in the lease

 These types of commercial disputes are resolved through mediation or through the Queensland Civil and Administrative Tribunal (QCAT).

-If you are looking to enter into a commercial lease or break a commercial lease, be sure to get in touch with a qualified lawyer to understand your rights.
-Alternatively, if you believe you might be entitled to compensation because of a breach of a commercial lease by a landlord then you should get in touch with an experienced leasing lawyer from our team for support and advice.
+If you are looking to enter into a commercial lease or break a commercial lease, be sure to get in touch with a qualified litigation lawyer to understand your rights.
+Alternatively, if you believe you might be entitled to compensation because of a breach of a commercial lease by a landlord then you should get in touch with an experienced commercial lawyer from our team for support and advice.